-In 1991, the U.S. General Accounting Office (now known as the U.S. Government Accountability Office - GAO) issued broad guidance on ex post program evaluation, which called for ex post comparison with statistical control for exogenous underlying changes over the time period as well as effort to establish attribution of credit (U.S. GAO, 1991).
-This GAO guidance was then used when the Appalachian Regional Commission (ARC) funded 100 case studies of the impacts of its local public works (roadway and water/sewer) projects in 2000 and an additional 100 case studies conducted in 2007

-(Brandow and EDR Group, 2000; Bizminer/Brandow and EDR Group, 2007).
+In 1991, the US General Accounting Office [now known as the US Government Accountability Office (GAO)] issued broad guidance on ex-post program evaluation, which called for ex-post comparison with statistical control for exogenous underlying changes over the time period as well as effort to establish attribution of credit (US GAO, 1991).
+This GAO guidance was then used when the Appalachian Regional Commission (ARC) funded 100 case studies of the impacts of its local public works (roadway and water/sewer) projects in 2000 and an additional 100 case studies conducted in 2007 (Brandow and EDR Group, 2000; Bizminer/Brandow and EDR Group, 2007).
+These studies were in response to a finding by the US GAO assessing the lack of information about impact of economic development initiatives implemented by several federal agencies, including ARC (US GAO, 1996).
 It is interesting to note that those studies found that a significant portion of the cases had a smaller-than-expected economic impact, though others had a higher-than-expected impact leading in aggregate to slightly higher economic impacts than originally expected.

 In 2001, the FHWA sponsored development of a guidebook that provided public agencies and private researchers with guidance and standards for documenting the actual ex-post economic effects of highway investments (EDR Group and Cambridge Systematics, 2001).
 Titled Using Empirical Information to Measure the Economic Impact of Highway Investments, the guide offers three prototype designs for empirical studies of the actual economic development impacts of specific highways at regional, corridor and local levels.
-It includes a discussion of appropriate impact measures, as well as the types of data that can be used to collect information on these measures (i.e., published sources, survey and interview data, and site observation and field work).
+It includes a discussion of appropriate impact measures, as well as the types of data that can be used to collect information on these measures (i.e. published sources, survey and interview data, and site observation and field work).

-This guide recommended methods for ex post time analysis that included both statistical control comparison and interview methods to determine attribution of partial credit to the transport investment.
+This guide recommended methods for ex-post time analysis that included both statistical control comparison and interview methods to determine attribution of partial credit to the transport investment.
 It also suggested relevant metrics: employment, wages, GDP, land development and building investment.
 It further noted that economic impacts typically evolve over a period of ten years in a distinct sequence: land values start to rise, followed later by building development, and yet later by observations of job and wage growth.
 All the while, tax revenues can increase in different ways as a consequence of each of these steps.